HVAC Load Calculator CSA F280 app icon

 For the contractor quoting furnace swaps and heat pump retrofits.

 Canadian residential HVAC contractors sizing replacements, AC adds, and cold-climate heat pumps.
-If you’re still working off square footage and a gut feel, this replaces that.
-It’s the Canadian sibling of our US Manual J app, rebuilt around Canadian standards and Canadian weather.
-An honest country build, not an international mode.
+If you’re still working off square footage and a gut feel, this CSA F280 heat loss calculator replaces that.
+It’s the Canadian sibling of our US Manual J app, rebuilt around Canadian standards and Canadian weather — an honest country build, not an international mode.

 • Postal code in, design conditions out.
 Three characters of your postal code pulls heating and cooling design temperatures from NRCan HOT2000 data.
 403 weather stations, 1,651 postal areas, all 13 provinces and territories.